The Meta of the Matter

 Jazz musicians do not debate which notes exist.
 The chromatic scale is settled.
 This is precisely what enables them to improvise brilliantly within it.

-What used to require banks, lawyers, and weeks of paperwork now happens in seconds.
-Not because the technology is magic—but because the pattern graduated.
+What used to require banks, negotiations, and custom code now happens in seconds.
+Not because the technology is magic — but because someone froze the interface.
 Primitives became protocols became standards became platform.

 The insight: Standards are permissionless leverage.